• Home

 BOARD COMMITTEE LIAISONS TO DO LIST:

 • Attend the Committee Chairs Meetings.
-Be certain all liaison committee chairs have received the information provided at the Committee Chairs Meeting and answer any questions they might have.
+Be certain all committee chairs have received the information provided at the Committee Chairs Meeting and answer any questions they might have.

 • Read the SDPA governing documents.